syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endtabs %}

-#### Initialize Nodes and Connectors
+#### Initialize nodes and connectors

-To initialize the Nodes and Connectors properties of the SfDiagram, Nodes property is assigned with the NodeCollection, that is, ObservableCollection of the Node.
+To initialize the nodes and connectors properties of the SfDiagram, the Nodes property is assigned with the NodeCollection, that is, ObservableCollection of the Node.
-Connectors property is assigned with the ConnectorCollection, that is, ObservableCollection of the Connector.
+The Connectors property is assigned with the ConnectorCollection, that is, ObservableCollection of the Connector.

 {% tabs %}